julianoquites/Web-Scrapping-with-Python/README.md

-# Web-Scrapping-with-Python
+# Web scrapping example using Python

-Web scrapping example using Python
+## Used request, bs4, pandas and datetime libraries.
+Saved data in a JSON file.